 On September 29, 2017 the Tiny Town Association received its official Not-For-Profit (NFP) Federal Corporation certification as:

-Some people like a spacious home and can afford the cost of space.
+Some people like a spacious home and can afford the cost of that space.
 For others, raising a family requires space to accommodate a group of people and their things.
-For these and a long list of other reasons, traditional forms of housing will always appeal to a segment of the population.
+For these and a long list of other reasons, traditional forms of housing will always appeal to a large segment of the population.

 Some people have few possessions, either by choice or circumstance.
-Some people live individually or as a couple and do not need the space of traditional homes.
-Some people do not earn enough to afford to purchase or even rent a traditional home.
+Some people live individually or as a couple and do not need the space to house a group.
+Some people do not earn enough to afford to purchase a traditional home.

-We need to recognize that new programs and options are required to meet the needs of a changing population, in a changing economic landscape.
+We need to recognize that a new housing option is required to meet the needs of a changing population, in a changing economic landscape.

-The revolutionary concept of Tiny Homes expands the available home ownership options and can provide a vehicle to address a growing need for social housing.
-Where living space is not required to accommodate more than 1 or 2 people (often pre-or-post children), Tiny Homes provides a practical and affordable solution.
+The revolutionary concept of Tiny Homes expands the available homeownership options.
+Where living space is not required to accommodate more than 1 or 2 people (often pre-or-post children), Tiny Homes can provide a practical and affordable solution:

-To address the need of separation, the has been formed to create space for within commuting distance of host cities.
-This Tiny Town model adds appeal to the host city by increasing the affordable housing options available to its current and prospective residents.
-It provides a place for Tiny Homes, without encroaching on the space of traditional homes.
+To address this the has been formed to create space for within commuting distance of host cities.
+This Tiny Town model adds appeal to the host city by increasing the affordable housing options available, without encroaching on the space of traditional homes.